spark2k06/Internal_ISAOPL3/README.md

 # version 1.2

-* Track two vias forgotten in developmente of version 1.1
+* Track two vias forgotten in development of version 1.1

 # version 1.1